Felisong/cpnt201-lab-3/README.md

 - cat hair can everywhere
 - cats can often be standoffish
 - vet bills
-- responsibilty - subjective
+- responsibilty - subjective?

-### These are a few cat breeds
+### These are a few cat breeds?

 1. Turkish Angora